Uncategorized

 Synanon, which was founded as a drug-rehab program, evolved into a violent cult.
 Among its various crimes, Synanon tried to murder Los Angeles attorney Paul Morantz by hiding a rattlesnake in his mailbox.
 The snake’s bite almost killed him and prompted law enforcement to belatedly pay attention to the group, which was then headquartered in Marshall.

-Pegalopictures’ podcast will air in coming months.
+Pegalopictures’ podcast will air in coming months, they said.
 Podcasts (digital files for the Internet) can be called up on YouTube at any time.
 Less than a day after my interview, Pegalopictures began promoting it (above) as on their horizon.

 Cliff swallows, as I’ve been reporting, built a nest in the eaves over our kitchen last month.
 They do it almost every year.
 Because the nests are made of mud stuck to the wood, they sometimes fall off and shatter.